SSyncropel Docs

 • Identity-aware — records are signed with the configured DID

-• In-memory MockKernel at syncropel.testing — write adapter tests without running a daemon
+• In-memory MockKernel at syncropel.testing — write adapter tests without running an instance

 Core API